 Platform as a Service (PaaS)

 The cloud provider will give you a cloud computing platform with all the necessary cloud programming languages, services, tools, and libraries.
 You won't be able to manage the underlying cloud infrastructure, servers, network, operating systems, and storage.
-But you'll be able to manage applications and partially the application environment configuration settings.
+Still, you'll be able to manage applications and partially the application environment configuration settings.

 Examples: Magento Commerce Cloud, Windows Azure, AWS Elastic Beanstalk, Force, etc.